kem25/LinuxConfiguration/README.md

 Python should already be installed on a machine running Ubuntu 16.04.
 To verify, simply run `python`.

 ### Create a new PostgreSQL user named `catalog` with limited permissions
-1. PostgreSQL creates a Linux user with the name `postgres` during installation; switch to this user by running `sudo su - postgres` (for security reasons, it is important to only use the `postgres` user for accessing the PostgreSQL software)
+1. PostgreSQL creates a Linux user with the name `postgres` during installation; switch to this user by running `sudo su - postgres`

-1. Connect to psql (the terminal for interacting with PostgreSQL) by running `psql`
+1. Connect to psql  by running `psql`

 1. Create the `catalog` user by running `CREATE ROLE catalog WITH LOGIN;`